-In 2017, the Committee granted long-term equity incentive awards in the form of options, PSUs, and time-based restricted stock as specified below:
+In 2018, the Committee granted long-term equity incentive awards in the form of options, PSUs, and time-based restricted stock as specified below:

-• Ms. Sherman and Messrs.
-Hudson, DuPré, Martin, and Miceli were granted options to purchase 66,338; 8,389; 6,923; 13,004; and 7,342 shares of our common stock, respectively, at an exercise price of \$17.02 per share (the closing price of our stock on date of grant).
-The options vest in three equal annual installments on the first three anniversaries of the grant date.

 - Ms. Sherman and Messrs.
-Hudson, DuPré, Martin, and Miceli were granted PSUs of 46,460; 5,876; 4,847; 9,107; and 5,141, respectively.
-Each PSU represents a right to receive up to two shares of our common stock based upon achieving certain performance targets during a three-year performance period ending December 31, 2019.
-Mr. Fines received 40,961 PSUs, representing a right to receive up to two shares of our common stock based upon achieving certain performance targets during a three-year performance period ending in 2020.
-These awards are subject to vesting requirements that require each recipient to remain employed through the end of the performance period, with the exception of the award to Mr. Fines which provides for pro-rata vesting based on actual performance in the event of his termination by the Company without "Cause" as defined in the award agreement. - Ms. Sherman and Messrs.
-Hudson, DuPré, Martin, and Miceli were granted restricted stock awards of 23,230; 6,435; 2,423; 14,835; and 2,570, respectively.
+Weber, Hudson, DuPré, and Fines were granted options to purchase 74,966; 17,436; 14,818; 7,847; and 6,276 shares of our common stock, respectively, at an exercise price of \$23.14 per share (the closing price of our stock on date of grant).
+The options vest in three equal annual installments on the first three anniversaries of the grant date. - Ms. Sherman and Messrs.
+Weber, Hudson, DuPré, and Fines were granted PSUs of 46,456; 10,804; 9,184; 4,862; and 3,890, respectively.
+Each PSU represents a right to receive up to two shares of our common stock based upon achieving certain performance targets during a three-year performance period ending December 31, 2020.
+These awards are subject to vesting requirements that require each recipient to remain employed through the end of the performance period. - Ms. Sherman and Messrs.
+Weber, Hudson, DuPré, and Fines were granted restricted stock awards of 23,228; 5,401; 4,591; 2,430; and 1,944, respectively.
 The restricted stock awards cliff vest in full on the third anniversary of the grant date, subject to continued employment.